afantasia-me/afantasia-me.github.io/_posts/2020-05-28-mors-et-tributa.md

 ## Second Entry

-You know, it _hurt_, the first time.
+You know, it *hurt*, the first time.

 I'm not sure quite what I was feeling exactly, but on reflection, to be betrayed like that must have hurt.
 It wasn't immediate, rather, I felt quite numb for a while afterwards.

-Perhaps it was more like a bruise — one I kept poking.
+Perhaps it was more like a bruise --- one I kept poking.
 Reminding myself of.

 Then I inevitably ended up getting betrayed again.
 And again.